lk-geimfari/lk-geimfari.github.io/_posts/2020-09-27-ten-books-which-i-read-this-year.md

 works some of the most important mechanisms of nowadays highly available database systems (replication, partition, sharding, constancy, clustering, etc.)

-I'm highly recommending these books for developers who want to know more about databases in complex and distributed systems.
+I’m highly recommending this book for developers who want to know more about databases in complex and distributed systems.

 ## Clojure for the Brave and True